JNRowe/bleeter/README.rst

 ------------

-``litter``'s only mandatory dependencies outside of the Python_ standard library are the configuobj_, notify-python_, pygobject_ and python-twitter_ packages.
+``litter``'s only mandatory dependencies outside of the Python_ standard library are the configobj_, notify-python_, pygobject_ and python-twitter_ packages.

 It should run with Python 2.5 or newer.